99 Participants Needed

 The trial requires that you do not use systemic non-steroidal anti-inflammatory drugs (NSAIDs) within 72 hours before the study treatment.
 If you are on anticoagulation therapy, it must be interrupted for the procedures.
 Other medications are not specifically mentioned, so it's best to discuss with the trial team.

-Is BRTX-100 safe for treating chronic lumbar disc disease?
+What evidence suggests that BRTX-100 might be an effective treatment for chronic lumbar disc disease?

 JL